psu13/mutable-hakyll/posts/elden-ring-appendix.md

    started at about 500-600 damage in a vanilla setup.
 After the buffs (and a few more levels for a different staff) I got it to do 1300-1500 or more.
 Fun stuff.

-   Here is the setup: 65-ish INT, Starscourge Heirloom for +5 INT, Marik's Soreseal for +5 INT and +5 Mind, Godfrey's Icon for +15% damage on charged attacks, Staff of the Lost in the off hand for +30% damage on Night Sorceries (you only have to hold the staff to get the buff, handy!), Magic Shrouding Cracked Tear in the Physick potion for +20% magic damage (this lasts 3min, so at the end of the fight it was done).
-All the damage buffs multiply together to get to 2-3x of my original base damage.
+   Here is the setup: 65-ish INT, Starscourge Heirloom for +5 INT, Marika's Soreseal for +5 INT and +5 Mind, Godfrey's Icon for +15% damage on charged attacks, Staff of the Lost in the off hand for +30% damage on Night Sorceries (you only have to hold the staff to get the buff, handy!), Magic Shrouding Cracked Tear in the Physick potion for +20% magic damage (this lasts 3min, so at the end of the fight it was done).
+I also used _Rennala's Full Moon_ to for the 10% magic resist debuff, but this only lasts for the first minute of the fight.
+All the buffs multiply together to get to 2-3x of my original base damage.
 Super fun.

 8. The <a href="https://www.youtube.com/watch?v=OwPEYdKxhJk">crazy NPC quest with the talking pot</a> is funny.